-There’s more to holding a successful garage sale than waking up early and compiling all of your junk, I mean treasures.
+There’s more to holding a successful garage or estate sale than waking up early and compiling all of your junk, I mean treasures.

 To attract the most buyers, it needs to be organized.
 A well-planned garage sale not only helps you get rid of your clutter, but it also makes you money.